Easy to follow tips on how to save money on groceries! Simple couponing tips you can follow whether you’re a beginner or expert couponer.

 How Can I Drastically Lower my Grocery Bill

 - I bought the bag of Craisins on sale for $2 and got a 6 pack of boxed Craisins (like raisin boxes for lunches) for free…..so I paid $1 a piece for my goodies when normally they were each $2.99!

 - Wait until the item is on sale.
 That is right!
 Yes you have a coupon, but if you really want to coupon well you need to wait until the item you have a coupon for is on sale AND you have a coupon!

-Once you’ve organized your coupons in a pouch like I shared above it isn’t a big deal to put that coupon back and check the next time you shop to see if it is on sale that day.
+Once you’ve organized your coupons in a pouch like I shared above, it isn’t a big deal to put it back.
+Check the next time you shop to see if it is on sale that day.

 - Order multiple papers.
 Yes.
 Keep an eye out for a great deal on your local Sunday paper that has coupons on it (I found one here and it comes out periodically for a year’s subscription for $10, then I get a few).

-Then, clip the ones you want and stock up on things that will last a really long time and/or you use so often they would never expire.
+Then, clip the ones you want and stock up on.
+Especially things that will last a really long time and/or you use so often they would never expire are good.
 I have another post on simple stockpiling tips you can read here.

 - Detergent, toothpaste, toothbrushes, and diapers are just a few things you should NEVER pay full price for because there are ALWAYS coupons for these.

 - If you can’t find any in your Sunday paper you can always find some by printing coupons online on sites like this.
 That’s an easy way to get you started. 😉